 The main reason you would need a lumbar disk replacement is to treat low back pain.

-- Your back pain mostly comes from only 1 or 2 disks in your lower spine
+Your back pain mostly comes from only 1 or 2 disks in your lower spine.

-- You are not excessively overweight
+You are not too much overweight.

-- You haven’t previously had spinal surgery
+You haven’t had spinal surgery before.

 What are the risks of a lumbar disk replacement?